Witekio/meta-machinelearning/README.md

 	* .txt holding the labels

 Simply run the executable and you should be able to see the result *time and most accurate*.

+How it works ?

+Simply put, our recipe inherit from cargo a .bbclass from the layer meta-rust-bin providing a pre-built toolchains that will allow us to build tract.